aliceminotto/lab_journal/lab_journal.md

   * git commit -m 'description of commit'
   * git push

+#####16/10/2015

+* deleted all previous results for DT changes cause i had the wrong code, more than getting stuck at extinctions it wasn't saving all the data we need. running the right c's code now, w/ the parameters above for DT an number of jumps

+* fix the makefile (probably a problem with a tab?)

 ####_work in progress/to do list_

 * install pygsl locally (it's giving problems and i don't get way, it can't find numpy, but that's actually installed)